alchemyplatform/docs-openapi-specs/README.md

 # WIP 👷‍♀️

 > Below section is WIP.
-> Until we had ids to every spec, deploy specs as you normally would
+> Until we add ids to every spec, deploy specs as you normally would.

 ## Alchemists 👩‍🔬